 It works by sending a signal from the brain through the vagus nerve to the digestive tract and activating several processes that reduce fight or flight activity.
 As a result, our cortisol level goes down, together with stress.

 The similar effect from just one yoga class you get from a massage treatment.
 In both cases, intensive stretching from yoga or mechanical pressure from the massage activates a parasympathetic response.

 Another study, this time was done by Jeremy West, B.A.from the Reed College in the USA compared Hatha yoga practice with African dance class and their effects on cortisol levels.
 69 participants were divided into two groups, Hatha yoga, and African dance.

 To measure cortisol levels, researchers collected saliva samples and assess the salivary cortisol concentration before and after each class.
 The results showed that both of the activities reduced perceived stress.

-However, after the class, the African dance group had elevated cortisol levels, where the Hatha yoga group had lowered cortisol concentrations, compared to before the session (source).
+However, after the class, the African dance group had elevated cortisol levels, whereas the Hatha yoga group had lowered cortisol concentrations, compared to before the session (source).

 Effects of Yoga Once A Week

-Here I want to highlight that the most benefits from doing yoga, even if it only one session per week, is in the long-term.
+Here I want to highlight that the most benefits of doing yoga, even if it is only one session per week, is in the long term.
 There are multiple studies documenting the positive changes in the body after one single session.
 But what about the long-term effects?